sstone/amqp-client/README.md

 * This client is compatible with AMQP 0.9.1, not AMQP 1.0.
 * This client is most probably not easily usable from Java

+## "Production" status

+This very simple library is being used in production in a few projects now, either directly or through the [Akka AMQP Proxies pattern](https://github.com/sstone/akka-amqp-proxies), and so far so good....
+So it kind of works and will be maintained for some time :-)

 ## Configuring maven/sbt